 How bad is a letter of reprimand?

 It depends on the severity of the offense.
-Most minor infractions incur a verbal warning or first and second warning.
+Most minor infractions incur either a verbal or an initial written warning.
 Many company policies resort to reprimand letters when the employee has still not corrected his or her behavior.
 A letter of reprimand can sometimes lead to outright dismissal, if the person does not take take it seriously.

 What is a written reprimand?

-A written reprimand is a an official letter given to a an employee who consistently violated a company policy.
-A written reprimand normally follows a series of prior? warning whether verbal or not.
+A written reprimand is a an official letter given to an employee who has consistently violated company policy.
+A written reprimand normally follows a series of prior warnings, both verbal and written.

 Is a letter of reprimand considered discipline?

 Yes.
-It is a form of disciplinary action sanctioned by an organization and given to an employee for various minor and major offenses.
+It is a form of disciplinary action sanctioned by an organization and handed to an employee for various minor and major offenses.

 To be human is to err.
 Many companies find themselves having to deal with the occasional chronic absenteeism or tardiness among their ranks.
-Consistent poor performance and grave misconduct are usually signs of a much deeper issue with? the person and is not resolved overnight by a reprimand letter.
-More serious infractions like harassment and breach of trust and security demand even greater attention and disciplinary action.
+Consistent poor performance, insubordination and grave misconduct are usually signs of a much deeper issue with the person; and is not resolved overnight by a reprimand letter.
+Other more serious offenses like harassment and breach of trust and security demand even greater attention and disciplinary action.
 Browse any of the templates above and create a reprimand letter like a pro!